Term Life Insurance In Brooklyn: The Simple Truth

 3. Fill Out Your Application

-After you've reviewed quotes and decided which insurance company you'd like to work with, you'll need to complete an application.
+After reviewing and deciding which insurance company you'd like to work with, fill out your application.

 4. Figure Out How Much Coverage You Need

-To determine how much coverage you need, you need to ask yourself:
+To determine how much coverage you need, question yourself:

-- Do I have any debt that needs to be settled?
+Do I have any debt that needs to be paid off

-- Will my children need funds for their college education?
+Will my children need funds for their education?

 A common rule of thumb is to aim for coverage that is 10–12 times your annual income, plus any significant debts.